 Disadvantages: The outright sale of a concentrated position usually results in a large (and immediate) tax liability for the investor.
 As a result of this large tax liability, the reinvestment amount will be lower.

-– Typically, either a predetermined percentage or dollar amount of the concentrated position is sold over several years.
+2. Gradual Sale of Position – Typically, either a predetermined percentage or dollar amount of the concentrated position is sold over several years.
 This strategy can be tailored to the specific tax-situation of the investor.

 Advantages: Compared to an immediate outright sale, this strategy results in a lower current tax liability.
 Capital gains tax is deferred, spreading the burden over time.